 Average adult treatment time with Invisalign is one year.
 Treatment for teenagers varies based on their initial condition and is best determined after a visit to our convenient Sacramento offices.

 Invisalign’s patented system applies controlled force where and when it is needed to be most effective.
 The strong, thermoplastic aligners provide force in a specific direction to specific teeth at pre-determined points in the treatment procedure.
-Proven simulation software assists Dr. Steele to create an effective and predictable treatment plan for your orthodontic condition.
+Proven simulation software assists our Sacramento dentists to create an effective and predictable treatment plan for your orthodontic condition.
 New aligners that you receive approximately every two weeks continue your treatment process.